felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 To be told by a manager that I was not pulling my own weight was a first for me.
 I wasn't going to waste this opportunity to show the world what I could do when given proper motivation.
 So I got to work, big time.
 My focus in mid-June was higher than ever, thanks to survival instincts that kicked into high gear.
 One of my first personal goals was to get through the *DevOps Handbook* before the end of my extended probation, partly to prove to myself that I could accomplish something for once.

-Two months later, after over three years of trying, I turned the last page of the book.
-Something had changed in me.
+Two months later, after over three years of trying, I turned the last page of *The DevOps Handbook*.
+Something had changed within me.
 I had learned *how to read a book*.

 {{< figure src="/img/finished-devops-handbook.jpg" position="center" caption="DONE!" >}}

 Can you  spot it?
-The little detail that allowed me to read the book?
+The little detail that allowed me to finish the book?

 Look at the spine.
 Do you notice how curved it is?
 Isn't that simply wonderful?
 It reminds me of a well-loved punching bag.